 Veterans' Educational Benefits - Federal

-To receive VA educational benefits, a veteran must apply for federal benefits through the US Dept of Veterans Affairs.
+To receive VA educational benefits, a veteran must apply for federal benefits through the US Department of Veterans Affairs.
 The most efficient way to apply is online at: United States Department of Veterans Affairs.
 There are also printable forms that can be manually filled out and mailed, however this option takes more time.
 For additional support in applying for federal benefits please contact the VA at 1.888.442.4551 or use the online support offered through their website.

 Once the veteran has been approved for benefits through the Department of Veteran Affairs, to qualify for monthly educational benefit through Veterans Affairs, a veteran must be enrolled in an approved associate degree or technical diploma program.
 Only classes within the veterans program are covered by benefit.
 The Wisconsin Educational Approval Board approves most programs of study at WITC for veteransí benefits.
 Veterans have 10-15 years from their date of discharge to use their federal educational benefits.
 Benefits are payable for 36-48 months while enrolled in school.
 It is the responsibility of the student receiving veteransí educational benefits to notify the campus Financial Aid Advisor or the college certifying official, of any changes in enrollment.
-Withdrawals and F grades could result in a debt with the VA.
+Withdrawals could result in a debt with the VA.

 How to apply for Federal VA Education Benefits at WITC